MadChase/ChaseEnvs/README.md

 ## Info
 This is a place for anyone who want, to use my envs in their maps or for any other use.
-DM on discord (madchasez) if having any issues with anything here
+DM me on discord (madchasez) if having any issues with anything here

 ## Info Pages
 https://github.com/Aeroluna/Heck/wiki